'Refugees' and 'Migrants' – Frequently Asked Questions (FAQs)

 The factors leading people to move can be complex.
 Often the causes are multi-faceted.
-Migrants may move to improve their lives by finding work, or in some cases for education, family reunion, or other reasons.
-They may also move to alleviate significant hardships that arise from natural disasters, famine, or extreme poverty.
-People who leave their countries for these reasons would not usually be considered refugees under international law.
+Migrants may move across international borders to improve their lives by finding work, or in some cases for education, family reunion, or other reasons.
+People may also move to alleviate significant hardships that arise from natural disasters, famine, or extreme poverty.
+Those who leave their countries for these reasons would not usually be considered refugees under international law.

 7. Don’t migrants also deserve protection?

-The reasons why a migrant may leave their countries are often compelling, and finding ways to meet their needs and protect their human rights is important.
-Migrants are protected by international human rights law.
+The reasons why migrants may leave their countries are often compelling, and finding ways to meet their needs and protect their human rights is important.
+Migrants—including those in irregular situation—are protected by international human rights law.
 This protection derives from their fundamental dignity as human beings.
 For some, failure to accord them human rights protection can have serious consequences.
 It may result in human rights violations, such as serious discrimination; arbitrary arrest or detention; or forced labour, servitude, or highly exploitative working conditions.

-In addition, some migrants, such as victims of trafficking or unaccompanied or separated migrant children, may have particular needs for protection and assistance, and have the right to have those needs met.
+In addition, some migrants, such as unaccompanied or separated migrant children, or migrants who become victims of trafficking or are otherwise in a situation of vulnerability, may have specific needs for assistance, and have the right to have those needs met.
 UNHCR fully supports approaches to migration management that respect the human rights of all people on the move.